4 Must-Haves To Look for in a School Alert App

 They have accredited references from school districts similar to yours.

 Ask your vendor to provide you with at least 3-5 references of similar size to your school district, both in and out of your area.
 Not all organizations use alerting apps in the same fashion.
 For example, a hospital will have different needs and uses than a school, so you’ll want to make sure your vendor can provide you with references from actual schools using their school alert app today.
 Also, ask if they have long-term customers who have used the app multiple times for a variety of situations.

 Another point to research is if they’ve won any awards for the app.
 Are they in the news?
 Have other schools successfully used the app to save a student’s life?

 They offer a reliable infrastructure to support successful message delivery at all times.

 It seems obvious, but ask your vendor if they can support delivery of messages during slow and busy times.
 For example, are they working with other customers who use their app and other products on a daily basis?
 You’ll want to make sure they can meet your needs any and every time, especially on high-volume days.

 Ask your vendor how many data centers they have and if they have successful relationships with multiple carriers that guarantees that messages will go through if an incident occurs.
 A vendor with 10 or more data centers demonstrates reliability in service.

 Another factor to look out for is if they have partnerships with other vendors you might be using already.
 Does your app connect with other vendors that provide a multimedia interoperability solution, allowing you to send alerts through other channels such as PA systems and push-to-talk radio systems?
-As an example, Seminole County in Florida uses a day-to-day operational communication system for all 62 of their schools.

 They use the KISS Principle in the app’s design.